JBroks/holiday-planner/README.md

 The project consists of the following features:

-- Spinner -

-- Navbar -
+- Spinner - jQuery method `show()` and `hide()` was used to create spinner showing while data is loading;

+- Navbar - the navbar stays collapsed on all devices and FontAwesome bar icon is used.
+The navbar contains brand logo and links to associated sections i.e. Filters, Map, Results;

-- Select menus -
+- Select menus - select options for countries and place types (accommodation / restaurants / tourist attractions);

-- Autocomplete input window -
+- Autocomplete input window - input window that autocomplete

-- Reset button -
+- Reset button - feature that enables users to reset all applied filters and clear the selection;

-- Map -
+- Map - Maps JavaScript API that contains markers and information window after user applies appropriate filter;

-- Information window -

-- Results table -
+- Information window - information windo is displayed when user clicks on a marker or results displayed in the results table.
+Window contains information about place name, address, phone number and rating;

+- Results table - table appears when a user specified destination (country and city) and place type.
+Results table displays marker, place name and address;

 - Footer - contains social media link and copyrights information;

-- Back to top button -
+- Back to top button - back to top button was implemented so user can go back to the top of the page without scrolling back.
+The feature is especially useful on mobile devices.

+- Missing information alerts - alerts created using **Sweetalert2** framework that inform users about missing information.

 ### Features left to implement